 5.1 Previous work on hydrologic indices and ecological responses

-In most of these studies, because flow data is often continuous and more abundant than other data types, all the predictors used to model the ecological response are flow-derived metrics.
+In many previous studies of flow-ecology relationships, because flow data is often continuous and more abundant than other data types, all the predictors used to model the ecological response are flow-derived metrics.
 Such models rely on the assumption that habitat or flow availability is the limiting factor in ecological recruitment, and thus that change in flow can be directly translated to a fish population response.
 However, this ignores ecological theory.
 Under many circumstances, complex internal population feedbacks (such as high juvenile fish density leading to some juvenile fish mortality) will be the limiting factor on fish population size.
-Consequently many authors have argued that models of fish population responses to hydrologic changes should explicitly include ecological population modeling in addition to physical factors such as flow or geomorphology (Rosenfeld 2003; Anderson et al. 2006; Lancaster and Downes 2014; Acreman et al. 2014; Shenton et al. 2012).
-Additionally, in at least one case, fish population differences were not successfully predicted with a model based only on a predictor of flows; other variables such as water temperature were necessary to capture population shifts (McManamay et al. 2013).
+Consequently, many authors have argued that models of fish population responses to hydrologic changes should explicitly include ecological population modeling in addition to physical factors such as flow or geomorphology (Rosenfeld 2003; Anderson et al. 2006; Lancaster and Downes 2014; Acreman et al. 2014; Shenton et al. 2012).
+Additionally, in several cases, fish population differences were not successfully predicted with a model based only on a predictor of flows; other variables such as water temperature or quality were necessary to capture population shifts (e.g., Worral2014, Knight2014, McManamay et al. 2013, 2015).

 In spite of these known limitations, the HB function proposed here uses only hydrologic predictors.
 In part this is a pragmatic approach, as this work is intended for assessing flow conditions in speculative hydrologic models, which do not simulate non-hydrologic, ecologically-relevant factors such as water quality or internal population dynamics.
 Furthermore, the hydrologic-only predictor approach may be more valid in this watershed than in a general case, as previous work suggests that flow availability is the major limiting factor on the local salmon fishery (SRWC and Siskiyou RCD 2005; NMFS 2014).
-Lastly, the proposed HB function avoids some of the disadvantages of the snapshot method of comparing the two states of natural and altered flows (Wheeler, Wenger, and Freeman 2018), because the hydro-ecological dataset is relatively long.
-This temporal structure, covering a wide range of water year types, makes it possible to test the hypothesis that a measurable relationship exists between hydrologic signal and ecologic response, even within an otherwise more complex relationship involving many non-hydrologic factors.
+Lastly, the longitudinal basis for the proposed HB function avoids some of the disadvantages of the space-for-time or snapshot method of comparing the two states of natural and altered flows (Wheeler, Wenger, and Freeman 2018), because the hydro-ecological dataset is relatively long.
+The ecological data record covers a wide range of water year types, making it possible to test the hypothesis that a measurable relationship exists between hydrologic signal and ecologic response, even within an otherwise more complex relationship involving many non-hydrologic factors.

 5.2 Critical flow thresholds